saratmoka/COMBSS-Python-VIGNETTE/README.md

 # Note
- If you have download the code before 28 May 2022, please download the current version.
+ If you have downloaded the code before 28 May 2022, please download the current version.
 We made some updates to COMBSS functions.

 # COMBSS-VIGNETTE